 The total number of births in a given year is the sum of the number of births to mothers at each age.
-This total number of births is disaggregated by sex by assuming a gender ratio of 104.8 male births for every 100.0 female births.
+This total number of births is disaggregated by sex by assuming a sex ratio of 1048 male births for every 1000 female births.
 The total number of births is also disaggregated by population status by assuming 3.0% of males born are gay and 4.0% of females born are lesbian.